 Ans.
 It is the mode of communication between two devices.
 Here the data flows bi-directionally but simultaneously.
 A perfect example of a half-duplex is a walkie-talkie.

 Ans.
-This is also a mode of communication between two devices and the data flow is bi-directional too, but the flow is simultaneous.
+It is a mode of communication between two devices and the data flow is bi-directional too, but the flow is simultaneous.
 Example – telephone.

 Ans.
-It is a command-line utility program that provides information about the current Transmission Control Protocol /Internet Protocol (TCP/IP) settings of a connection.
+Netstat is a command-line utility program that provides information about the current Transmission Control Protocol /Internet Protocol (TCP/IP) settings of a connection.

 Ans.
 The processes on each machine that communicate at a given layer are called the peer-peer process.